LGBTQ rights in Iran: Asylum cases

-The consequences of a same-sex relationship deemed a punishable crime or even death in Iran, results in a toil that forces many LGBT people to seek asylum in countries where the life situation is better.
-Many LGBT individuals seek refugee status from the UNHCR to be resettled in Australia, Canada, or the United States.
+The consequences of a same-sex relationship deemed a punishable crime or even death in Iran, results in a toil that forces many LGBTQ people to seek asylum in countries where the life situation is better.
+Many LGBTQ individuals seek refugee status from the UNHCR to be resettled in Australia, Canada, or the United States.

 Some middle-class Iranians have received an education in a Western nation.
 There is a small population of gay Iranian immigrants who live in Western nations.

 In 2001, the United Nations High Commissioner for Human Rights rejected a plea from an Iranian man who escaped from an Iranian prison after being convicted and sentenced to death for the crime of homosexual activity.
 Part of the problem with this case was that the man had entered the country illegally and was later convicted of killing his boyfriend, after he discovered that he had been unfaithful.

 In 2005, the Japanese government rejected an asylum plea from another Iranian gay man.
 That same year, the Swedish government also rejected a similar claim by an Iranian gay man's appeal.
 The Netherlands is also going through a review of its asylum policies in regards to Iranians claiming to be victims of the anti-gay policies in Iran.

 In 2006, the Netherlands stopped deporting gay men back to Iran temporarily.
 In March 2006, Dutch Immigration Minister Rita Verdonk said that it was now clear "that there is no question of executions or death sentences based solely on the fact that a defendant is gay", adding that homosexuality was never the primary charge against people.
 However, in October 2006, after pressure from both within and outside the Netherlands, Verdonk changed her position and announced that Iranian LGBTs would not be deported.

 The United Kingdom came under fire for its continued deporting, especially due to news reports documenting gay Iranians who committed suicide when faced with deportation.
 Some cases have provoked lengthy campaigning on behalf of potential deportees, sometimes resulting in gay Iranians being granted asylum, as in the cases of Kiana Firouz and Mehdi Kazemi.